Molecules, Cells, and Organisms: A Unique Introduction to Biology Course

 In SURE, students work one-on-one with a faculty mentor on a significant summer research project.
-The program provides a stipend, room and board, and a research budget to participants.
-All students and faculty participating in the program meet weekly for lunch and presentations of research progress.
 A poster session is held during the final week of the program wherein the entire Carthage community is invited to view and discuss the results of the research.
-In past year, SURE participants have studied:
+In past years, SURE participants have…

-- Cloning and expression of cellulase in E. coli
+- Researched cloning and expression of cellulase in E. coli

 - Designed and built biofilm detectors

-- Characterization of potential endocrine-disrupting compounds in Southeastern Wisconsin water
+- Analyzed the characterization of potential endocrine-disrupting compounds in Southeastern Wisconsin water

-- The long-term effects of fluoxetine exposure on the third-trimester rats
+- Examined the long-term effects of fluoxetine exposure on the third-trimester rats

-- Characterization of the bacterial Small RNA Goldilocks
+- Studied characterization of the bacterial Small RNA Goldilocks

 - Evaluated acoustic monitoring of local bat activity